abelykh0/stm32f407-z80emu/README.md

 * There's a slight flickering in some games
 * The speed is faster than it is supposed to be
 * Sound (will probably require correct speed to work)
-* It fails if there's no SD card inserted